 He has recorded for Summit, Albany, Boolean (his own label), Innova, Newport Classic, Wergo and New Albion and has appeared numerous times on NPR’s Performance Today.
 In both 2002 and 2004 An die Musik received Grammy nominations for its “Timeless Tales” series.
 The re-release of Mr. Almond’s recording of the complete Brahms Sonatas, performed in collaboration with pianist William Wolfram, brought extraordinary critical acclaim, and was also listed in the American Record Guide top recordings of 2001.

 With pianist William Wolfram, a CD of sonatas by Respighi, Janáček, and Strauss was released on the AVIE label to much acclaim, and was named a “Best of 2007″ by the American Record Guide.
 A CD of American violin and piano music was released on Innova Recordings with pianist Brian Zeger and has also garnered much press enthusiasm.
 A recording of selected works of Samuel Barber was released in 2010, in cooperation with the Hal Leonard Corporation.
 In April 2013 AVIE released A Violin’s Life featuring works and composers directly associated with the “Lipinski” Stradivarius, charting in the Billboard Top 10 in its first week of release.
 A Violin’s Life, Vol. 2 was released in May 2016, also charting at the top of Billboard.
+In 2015, he premiered Soul of a Nation in New York and Chicago, a new violin concerto from composer Victoria Bond based on the life and writings of Thomas Jefferson.
+The work was recently recorded for release in 2017.

 He usually plays on a violin by Antonio Stradivari from 1715, the “ex-Lipiński”.
 In December 2011, he appeared in concerts and masterclasses in Poland to commemorate the 150th anniversary of Karol Lipinski performing on his former violin.